perscamden/asylum_diary/writings/World disgusting af.md

 Don't get me wrong.
 I still think the Chinese Communist Party is behind all of these.
 But without the local madness, the years-long persecution won't be possible.

-documentsdocumentCounting only from the application for asylum in Lithuania, it has been 41 months of information and basic rights deprivation,anymore harassment, humiliation, insult, health damages, drugging, molestation, assault, false allegation, real unlawful arrest, theft, and other forms of power abuse.
+Counting only from the application for asylum in Lithuania, it has been 41 months of information and basic rights deprivation,anymore harassment, humiliation, insult, health damages, drugging, molestation, assault, false allegation, real unlawful arrest, theft, and other forms of power abuse.

 And perhaps worst of all, I don't seem to have a human identity anymore.
-I don't really own anything, not even myself.
+I don't really own anything, not even myself.\
 No way to reach out, communication and mails intercepted.
-Only the bare minimum  documents reach me, just enough to maintain a façade; everything else is nothing but bullshit.
+Only the bare minimum  documents reach me, just enough to maintain a façade; everything else is nothing but bullshit.\
+When it's bad, despite my clearly stated objections, I still got drugged and indirectly molested everyday.
+Sometimes drugged to illness, then I'll be put to sleep.
+Damage my health, put me to sleep.
+Abuse power, put me to sleep.
+Assault me, put me to sleep.
+Commit crimes against me, put me to sleep.

 Sometimes I wonder if there even is a real human world left to "return" to.